Student Previews

 Cost: FREE for Title 1 Schools, $5 per student including College, $10 per chaperone

-Chaperone Requirement: One supervising teacher (complementary ticket provided) per 10 students.
-Additional adult tickets must be requested and approved by Arizona Opera.
+Chaperone Requirement: One supervising teacher required per 10 students.

 Rating: PG-13

-Language: Performed in English with English and Spanish supertitles
+Language: Performed in English and Spanish with English and Spanish supertitles

 Time: 10:30 AM - 1:30 PM